FuelLabs/sway-standards/standards/src9-metadata-keys/README.md

 ## Media

-The `media` prefix SHALL be used for any media associated with a particular singular token.
+The `media` prefix SHALL be used for any media associated with a particular singular asset.

 Any media metadata keys SHALL follow the following syntax `media:type` where:
 - The `media` keyword must be prepended to denote this is a video